opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/cce_node_v3.md

 * `share_type` - The bandwidth sharing type.

-NOTE:
-This parameter is mandatory when share_type is set to PER and is optional when share_type is set to WHOLE with an ID specified.
+-> **Note:** This parameter is mandatory when share_type is set to PER and is optional when share_type is set to WHOLE with an ID specified.

 Enumerated values: PER (indicates exclusive bandwidth) and WHOLE (indicates sharing)